libmapper/mappersession/README.md

 session.load(filename, interactive=False, wait=False, persist=False, background=False, device_map=None, graph=None)
 ```

-loads session files and optionally waits for signals.
-Maps will be tagged with the filename using a property named `session`.
+Loads session files and optionally waits for signals.
+If the optional argument `device_map` is provided, mappersession will attempt to match the exact device and signal name, otherwise it will substitute a wildcard for the device name and map to all matching signals.
+In either case signals belonging to devices that have the property `hidden=True` will not be matched.

+The filename will be included in the `session` property for loaded maps.

 - param `filename` (String or List): The session file(s) to load
 - optional param `interactive` (Boolean): Starts an interactive session for managing multiple session files.
 A libmapper control signal is created for corresponding to each file; setting the control signal value to a non-zero value loads the file, and setting it to zero unloads the file.